 If your child will be of the age to attend the Waltham Public Schools, please go to www.walthampublicschools.org for more information.
 If you plan to live in another city or town local to Waltham, you will need to contact the public school administration offie for that city or town.

 For information about a town’s school system, call the Massachusetts Department of Education Parent Information Center at (800) 297-0002.

 District profiles are also available on the Massachusetts Department of Education Web site.
 All parents must provide the following for each child:

-- Proof you live in jurisdiction
+- Proof you live in that school district's jurisdiction

 - A birth certificate or passport

 - An academic record with proof of school attendance, grades, etc. to help determine U.S. class placement

 There are many excellent private schools in Greater Boston, though they tend to be expensive.
 If you are interested in pursuing a private education for your child(ren), we recommend scheduling an appointment with the principal of the school.

 Most schools will arrange for your child to spend a day in the classroom “to test the atmosphere” before registering for the term.